Tag: Lord Hunt of Kings Heath

 The below Parliamentary question was asked by Lord Hunt of Kings Heath on 2016-04-14.

-To ask Her Majesty’s Government what changes they propose to make in the new contract for doctors in training in the light of the equality analysis undertaken under section 149 of the Equality Act 2010.
+To ask Her Majesty’s Government what mitigating actions they propose to take with regards to the new contract for doctors in training in the light of the equality analysis undertaken under section 149 of the Equality Act 2010 showing that certain features of that contract will have an adverse impact on those who work part-time, who are predominantly women.

 Lord Prior of Brampton